trebaxa/lykanshield/README.md

   lykan::run(dirname(__FILE__));
 ```

-The keimenbo CMS includes the LykanShield project already.
+The keimeno CMS includes the LykanShield project already.
 It is in the core implemented.